fbpx

-When people think of trauma, they are likely to think of post-traumatic stress disorder (PTSD) or “Acute Stress Disorder”.
-However, interest in Complex PTSD (C-PTSD) has been on the rise, and it’s important to know the difference between PTSD and CPTSD.While PTSD and C-PTSD share some symptoms in common, both diagnoses have distinct differences that require different treatment approaches.
-In this blog, we will explore the differences between C-PTSD and PTSD, their symptoms, and treatment approaches.
+Trauma presents differently in each individual however, differentiating between PTSD and C-PTSD is important when finding the right treatment for your needs.
+When people think of trauma, there is they are likely to think of post-traumatic stress disorder (PTSD) or “Acute Stress Disorder”.
+However, interest in Complex-PTSD (C-PTSD) has been on the rise, and it’s important to know the difference between PTSD and C-PTSD.While PTSD and C-PTSD share some symptoms in common, both diagnoses have distinct differences that require different treatment approaches.
+In this blog, we will explore the differences between PTSD and C-PTSD, their symptoms, and treatment approaches.

 Types of Trauma